bkjoh/representations-privacy-policy/ios/index.md

 If you voluntarily contact the developer by email or through the developer website, the information you provide is used only to read, manage, and respond to that communication.
 The application itself does not collect that information.

-Apple, iOS, iPadOS, device manufacturers, browsers, email applications, and other platform services may process store, install, update, security, crash, diagnostic, review, web, or email data under their own privacy practices.
+Apple, iOS, iPadOS, watchOS, macOS, device manufacturers, browsers, email applications, and other platform services may process store, install, update, security, crash, diagnostic, review, web, or email data under their own privacy practices.
 The developer does not add advertising, analytics, crash-reporting, or tracking SDKs to the application.

 ## Data retention and deletion

 The application does not create an account and does not store user data in the cloud, so account deletion and cloud-data deletion are not applicable.

-You can delete local application data by uninstalling the application or deleting the application's data according to iOS or iPadOS settings and system behavior.
+You can delete local application data by uninstalling the application or deleting the application's data according to iOS, iPadOS, watchOS, or macOS settings and system behavior.

 ## Security